Bburago: Competition increases and closure

-By the end of the 1990s, Bburago no longer had a main corner on the 1/18 collector market, as many competitors of both high-end and low-end were now producing models.
-Some of these were Exoto, Maisto, Yatming, Ertl, Mira, Revell, Jouef, Chrono, Anson, and also Mattel, to name a few.
-Maisto became the main diecast brand in larger scales and began to eclipse most other manufacturers.
+By the end of the 1990s, Bburago no longer had a large market share in the 1/18 collector market, as many competitors of both high-end and budget oriented markets were now producing models in this scale.
+Some of these competitors were Exoto, Maisto, Yatming, Ertl, Mira, Revell, Jouef, Chrono, Anson and also Mattel (under their Hot Wheels brand), to name a few.
+Maisto became the main budget diecast brand in larger scales and began to eclipse most other manufacturers in that market segment.

-Many of these companies had an edge as their products could be produced with far cheaper labour in Thailand and China, while Bburago continued more expensive production in Italy.
+Many of these companies had an edge in profitability as their products could be produced with far cheaper labour in Thailand and China, while Bburago continued with more expensive production in Italy making the profit margins rather thin.
 In October 2005, Bburago declared bankruptcy, and the receivers were called in.
 Many companies expressed interest in the tooling.

-Fortunately, the venerable toy name of Bburago was not left to die, but was finally purchased by May Cheong (Maisto) from the bankruptcy court in 2006.
+Fortunately, the venerable brand name of Bburago was not left to die as it was finally purchased by May Cheong (Maisto) from the bankruptcy court in 2006.
 This essentially marked the end of Italian mass-produced (and also one of the last European manufactured) affordable diecast vehicles.

-Prior to its closure, the company was also hard hit by an exclusive promotional contract granted to Mattel for the production of model Ferraris.
-As much money had been invested in the tooling to produce these models, the company was adversely affected.
-This contract has now changed, and other diecast manufacturers (including Bburago) are again making miniatures of the prancing horse, but at the time this stretched Bburago's finances.
+Prior to its closure, the company was also hit hard by the grant of an exclusive promotional contract granted to Mattel for the production of scale models of Ferrari vehicles.
+As a large sum of money had been invested in the tooling to produce Ferrari scale models which had become the company's mainstay in its product offerings, the company was adversely affected by this decision.
+Although, Bburago would go on to produce Ferrari scale models once again, but this time it would be under its new owners after the contract was granted to parent company May Cheong Group.

+In the beginning of 2007, the name was relaunched by May Cheong, which markets Maisto, so the situation is analogous to Mattel owning both Hot Wheels and Matchbox.
+In order for both lines to be successful, it was decided by the new owners to make Bburago's offerings of scale models oriented to European vehicles.
+A count from the two brands' websites in 2023 confirms the two approaches.
+Out of 24 1/18 scale model cars, Bburago only has one model that is not of a European car.